VB Migration Partner

 AddDataFile filespec

-Copies a file into the output project’s main directory and includes the file in the VB.NET project, so that it is automatically copied to the output folder when the project is compiled.
+Copies a file into the output project’s main directory and includes the file in the .NET project, so that it is automatically copied to the output folder when the project is compiled.
 It is useful to copy images, Access MDB files, and other data files into the target project.
 The filespec argument is mandatory: it must be a path relative to the VB6 project’s folder (can’t be an absolute path), can contain wildcards, and must be enclosed in double quotes if it includes spaces:

 '## Rem Add the books.mdb database and all the files in the Images subfolder